Skip to main content

 Dropdown vs. Radio Buttons:

-Customizing the field
+Customizing the Field

 Check out quick articles on Setting Default Field Values and Adding Help Text to fields.
 Note: Default values are used often in Single Select fields.